Ask anyone who has proudly worn the label of activist why they became one, and just like fingerprints, you will get a different answer.

 A note from Zen Honeycutt, Moms Across America Director:

-Anne’s story will ring true with so many...whether it was aspartame sweetener, a coffee creamer, piece of bread or ice cream that brought you to the question….is it me?
+Anne’s story will ring true with so many...whether it was aspartame sweetener, a coffee creamer, a piece of bread, or ice cream that brought you to the question….is it me?
 Or is it the food?
 Or is it what has been done to the food?
 You may relate.
 Most of us do today….and yet most of America still does not know what to do about it.
 Anne did something.
-More than something, she took on doing whatever it takes to support Moms Across America with flyers, logos, memes, stickers, t-shirts, posters, book covers and more...she works a full time job and yet works late into the evenings and sometimes all weekend for Moms Across America.
+More than something, she took on doing whatever it takes to support Moms Across America with flyers, logos, memes, stickers, t-shirts, posters, book covers, and more...she works a full-time job and yet works late into the evenings and sometimes all weekend for Moms Across America.
 Most would say they don’t have enough time to volunteer...but Anne makes time.
 She gets how important the work is that we are doing and she takes on personal responsibility for causing it.
 She even drove 7 hours and replaced me at the Monsanto shareholder meeting the second time I was scheduled to speak (I had my father-in-law’s funeral that day) and spoke to 1000 shareholders and the board of directors!
 In doing that, she got to know herself to be someone that she never knew before.
 Fearless!
 And she made a huge contribution to our cause nationwide and globally.
 Bayer had to buy Monsanto out!
 Monsanto is no more!

 My point is that anyone can do something, and what it takes is sheer commitment.
 Determination.
 Will.
 And the benefits are enormous.
 So whether you volunteer your time with us, host an event, or donate more than you have ever donated before...it will take something to do that.
 And we get it.
 We deeply appreciate it.